A-Rush-R/Car-Rental-System/README.md

 - At the time of return it is assumed that the condition of the car returned will be same or worse than the condition at the time of renting

 ## Pending
-- introduce make
-- debugg remaining employee and security check
-- manager security check
+- one final security check